on the trackpad

-Much of the design work on the drawing pad is done with the mouse using the many mouse actions available.
+Much of the design work on the trackpad is done with the mouse using the many mouse actions available.
 For users unfamiliar with detailed track design the mouse actions can be used exclusively, allowing trial template prints to be made without any regard to exact dimensions.
 For more information about how to use the mouse actions, click mouse actions.

 When working on a model trackwork design, you will find that you are repeatedly zooming in and out and moving to and fro across the pad area to see different parts of the drawing.
 This is inevitable with the nature of railway track, so please be prepared to take your time and adopt a relaxed unhurried approach.

 To make things as easy as possible, Templot includes numerous zoom and pan functions to use when moving about the pad, but what you won't find here are the conventional Windows scrollbars.
-This is because they must have end-stops, whereas Templot's drawing pad is virtually limitless in size.
+This is because they must have end-stops, whereas Templot's trackpad is virtually limitless in size.
 You can keep adding to your design without ever reaching the "edge of the paper", or pan out far beyond the actual track area to see the radial centre marks, for example.

 Or you can zoom by pressing the ADD and SUBTRACT keys on the keyboard.
 (These are the + (plus) and - (minus) keys on the number-pad at the right-hand end of the keyboard.
 They may not work until you have pressed the NUMLOCK key off and then on again - indicator light showing.)